Shoes for Children With an AFO (Ankle-Foot Orthosis): UK Parent Guide

 Every AFO-compatible shoe needs the following features:

 - Wide collar: the opening of the shoe must be wide enough for the AFO to pass through without being forced.
-High-cut trainers with full lacing from toe to collar are the most practical option, because the lacing opens the shoe wide enough for the brace to enter easily.
+High-cut trainers with full lacing from toe to collar are the most practical option.
+The lacing opens the shoe wide enough for the brace to enter easily.

 - Extra depth: the shoe must have enough internal volume to accommodate the foot sitting inside the AFO, which is thicker and taller than a foot alone.